William Charles Webb

 Pre War

-William was born in New Barnet, resided there and enlisted in Watford.
+Officially William was recorded as born in New Barnet and was living there when he enlisted in Watford.

 Wartime Service

-At first he was in a T.R.
-Battalion with the Regimental Number TR/10/29775.
-Later his Regimental Number changed to and he served in the 26th Battalion of the Royal Fusiliers which at the time of his death was part of the 124th Brigade in the 41st Division of XIX Corps of the 2nd Army.
-He was killed in action.
+The 26th Battalion of the Royal Fusiliers which at the time of his death was part of the 124th Brigade in the 41st Division of XIX Corps of the 2nd Army and he was killed in action.

 This was during the Battle of Ypres which took place from the 28th September to the 2nd October 1918.
 A Corps attack started opposite Hollebeke with the 41st Division in support.
 By the 29th September they had gained the line of the River Lys having taken Hollebeke and Zandvoorde.